 - 1. A watch, or an equivalent way to detect time, is required. - 2.
 A medical alert bracelet may be worn. - 3.
 Rings may be worn, no more than two on each hand. - 4.
 Neck jewelry must be worn underneath the shirt collar and not be visible - 5.
-Earrings: One set, post or stud type only, are permitted.
-Earrings shall not extend below the bottom of the ear lobe or have loose or dangling parts.
+Earrings: Post, stud, hug hoop style only, are permitted.
+Earrings shall not have loose or dangling parts.
 Plugs (used to enlarge the piercing holes in the ear lobes) are prohibited. - 6.
-Body piercing: No tongue studs or visible body piercing shall be worn, other than described in #5 (earrings) above. - 7.
+Facial/Body piercing: No facial piercings, including tongue studs or visible facial/body piercings, shall be worn, other than as described in #5 (earrings) above. - 7.
 No dental accessories (tooth jewelry) shall be worn unless deemed necessary by a medical or dental professional.